apache/incubator-crail-website/_posts/blog/2017-08-22-crail-nvme-fabrics-v1.md

 <div style="text-align: justify">
 <p>
 Let us look at the sequential read and write throughput for buffered and direct streams and compare them to a buffered Crail stream on DRAM.
 All benchmarks are single thread/client performed against 8 storage nodes with 4 drives each, cf. configuration above.
-In this benchmark we use 32 outstanding operations for the NVMf storage tier buffered stream experiments by using a buffer size of 16MB and a slice size of 512KB, cf. <a href="http://www.crail.io/blog/2017/07/crail-memory.html">part I</a>.
+In this benchmark we use 32 outstanding operations for the NVMf storage tier buffered stream experiments by using a buffer size of 16MB and a slice size of 512KB, cf. <a href="{{ site.base }/blog/2017/07/crail-memory.html">part I</a>.
 The buffered stream reaches line speed at a transfer size of around 1KB and shows only slightly slower performance when compared to the DRAM tier buffered stream.
 However we are only using 2 outstanding operations with the DRAM tier to achieve these results.
 Basically for sizes smaller than 1KB the buffered stream is limited by the copy speed to fill the application buffer.
 The direct stream reaches line speed at around 128KB with 128 outstanding operations.
 Here no copy operation is performed for transfer size greater than 512Byte (sector size).
 The command to run the Crail buffered stream benchmark:
 </p>
 </div>
 ```